Race certified by Finishers: event approved by the organizer

 The Rome Marathon ๐Ÿ‡ฎ๐Ÿ‡น (or Run Rome The Marathon, its real name ๐Ÿ˜Œ) is like a good spritz! ๐Ÿธ At first, you might wonder how you'll ever finish your glass race.
 But after a few sips kilometers, you start feeling pretty good.
 And finally, when you reach the end of that delightful cocktail marathon, you almost want to order run a second one! ๐Ÿ˜ No cocktail today (sorry ๐Ÿ˜ญ), but we'll still take you to discover this wonderful event known as the Rome Marathon! ๐Ÿ’ซ

-Every year, nearly 25,000 people (all events included โœŠ) gather to run in the City of Seven Hills โ›ฐ๏ธ.
+Every year, more than 25,000 people (all events included โœŠ) gather to run in the City of Seven Hills โ›ฐ๏ธ.
 As its nickname suggests, Rome has its ups and downs ๐Ÿชœ (Vatican, Villa Borgheseโ€ฆ ๐ŸŒณ).
 However, the organizers have designed a fairly flat course ๐Ÿ“.
 Sure, it's not the fastest marathon in Europe ๐Ÿ‡ช๐Ÿ‡บ, but aside from one or two hills, a few tight turns, and the cobblestones, you won't face insurmountable challenges! ๐Ÿง˜โ€โ™€๏ธ Runners will quickly forget these quirks as they're swept away by the beauty of the monuments and the delightful atmosphere of the city ๐Ÿฅฐ.
 As for the events, there's plenty of choice!
 On the schedule: a marathon of 42.195 kilometers that you can run solo or in a 4-person relay ๐Ÿค, as well as a "Fun Race" ๐Ÿคช of 5 km.
 And if we told you that you might just find love, true love, in the eternal city? ๐Ÿฉท The love of running and marathons, of course!

 Uno, due, treโ€ฆ Andiamo!
 Open your eyes wide ๐Ÿ‘€, you're in for a visual treat (and your legs too ๐Ÿฆต๐Ÿ”ฅ).
 Rome is truly an open-air museum! ๐Ÿ› Indeed, at every kilometer, or rather every 100 meters, you'll spot a new monumentโ€ฆ ๐Ÿ˜ Your race will start and finish at the foot of the fabulous edifice known as the Colosseum ๐Ÿ“.
 There's nothing better for the running gladiator that you are, isn't it? โš”๏ธ Then, it's off to the hippodrome, the oldest, largest, and most beautiful in Romeโ€ฆ AKA the Circo Massimo ๐ŸŽ (or Circus Maximus for those who took Latin ๐Ÿ—ฃ๏ธ)!
 After about ten kilometers, you'll reach the popular neighborhood of Trastevere.
 However, you won't delve into it because its charming alleys are too narrow ๐Ÿค to accommodate thousands of marathon runners.
 Nonetheless, you must visit this picturesque borough before or after the race (ideally in the evening when the area becomes lively... ๐Ÿชฉ).
 Letโ€™s continue with the course description... โžก๏ธ